mdancho84/mdancho84.github.io/_posts/2019-05-23-how-to-become-a-fiancial-data-scientist.md

 But, first, the cold hard reality...

-# Learning skills that you don't use is a massive waste of time.
+# 2. Why becoming a unicorn is slowing you down.

 Most financial (or non-financial) people that want to break into Data Science make a **major a mistake** that costs them a career in data science.
 It starts with their first step.